jesusrmoreno/toto/Readme.md

 __Toto__ __*is not*__ meant to be a finalized game server.
-You'll notice that __Toto__ offers nothing in the way of state management or validation.
-Because __Toto__ is meant to be a prototyping server it assumes perfect and well behaved clients.
+You'll notice that __Toto__ offers nothing in the way of state management or validation this is by design because __Toto__ is meant to be a prototyping server and nothing more.
+As a result it assumes perfect and well behaved clients.

 # Installing
 ```bash